 - 3. In September 2018, new accessibility legislation came into force the Public Sector Bodies (Websites and Mobile Applications) Accessibility Regulations 2018 ('the Regulations').
 In summary, these Regulations make it compulsory for UK public sector bodies to ensure their websites and mobile applications are accessible.
 (There are some exceptions allowed if in order to comply with the accessibility requirement would impose a 'disproportionate burden on the public sector body'). - 4.
-Monitoring is done by the UK Government's Digital Service, which is part of the Cabinet Office (thus not a devolved matter). - 5.
+Monitoring is done by the UK Government's Digital Service (GDS), which is part of the Cabinet Office (thus not a devolved matter). - 5.
 Our website has been identified by the Digital Cabinet Office's Accessibility Monitoring Team, during a random sampling exercise, as remaining only partially-compliant.
 Elements of our Accessibility Statement are now out of date.
-A report has been published and issued to us (3 October 2023) based on testing carried out on 23 September 2023: it sets out actions that are required.
-This includes reviewing, then updating, our Accessibility Statement.
-This has to be completed within 12 weeks of the report i.e. no later than Monday 25 December 2023. - 6.
-The report of their assessment can be viewed here (it's a private link and therefore not in the public domain): https://reports.accessibility-monitoring.service.gov.uk/reports/3000d913-4a1a-4829-9e6e-1bf23cc3ff96 - Publication of the monitoring exercise takes the following form (i.e.no reference to specific websites):
+A report was issued to us (3 October 2023) based on testing carried out on 23 September 2023: it sets out actions that are required.
+This includes reviewing, then updating, our Accessibility Statement. - 6.
+The report of their assessment can be viewed here (it's a private link and therefore not in the public domain): https://reports.accessibility-monitoring.service.gov.uk/reports/3000d913-4a1a-4829-9e6e-1bf23cc3ff96 - 7.
+Publication of the monitoring exercise takes the following form (i.e.no reference to specific websites):